 - Has an active American Health Association BLS.
 If no American Heart Association BLS the employee must complete an annual BILHAH BLS Competency.
 No other forms of BLS will be accepted.

-- Minimum of 1-2 years nursing experience, at least one of which is in the area of home care nursing with OASIS experience.
+- Minimum of 1-2 years nursing experience, at least one of which is in the area of public health or home care nursing with OASIS experience is preferred

 - Demonstrates excellent observation and problem solving/critical thinking skills.

 - Well-developed verbal and written communication skills; essential computer skills to work with EMR.

 - Must be a licensed driver with an automobile that is insured in accordance with state or organization requirements and is in good working order.